 Our travels in Georgia

-Whilst we were travelling in Georgia, we utilised a number of different modes of transport.
+Whilst we were travelling in Georgia, we used a number of different modes of transport.
 Below is a summary of where we went, the mode of transport used, length of time the journey took and how far it was.

 |Journey||Mode of transport||Distance (miles)||Time taken||Cost per person (GEL)|